junxit/us-congress-bills-117/metadata.md

 - 2022-06-23 — Placed on the Union Calendar, Calendar No. 294.
 - 2022-06-23 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-384.
 - 2022-06-23 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-384.
+- 2022-07-11 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.